 The Vision and Reality of the Tesla Gigafactory

 While some people may associate Tesla with their factory in Fremont, California, this Tesla factory isn’t actually a Gigafactory.
 From the outside, the Tesla factory in Fremont looks like one giant building, but in reality, it’s more like a series of interconnected buildings.
 The factory has grown over the years, adding on more structures when needed as demand has risen.
 It’s that demand that has made the idea of a Gigafactory such a necessity.

 A Response to Demand

-When Tesla burst onto the scene with their electric vehicles, they hoped to show that their cars could be stylish, high quality, and environmentally friendly.
-The response was almost overwhelming, and demand, particularly for the Model 3, skyrocketed.
-The demand has grown so great that wait times for a Model 3 can be as long as three months or more.
-And by all metrics, the demand doesn’t appear to be slowing down anytime soon.
+When Tesla burst onto the scene with their electric vehicles, they hoped to show that a car could be stylish, high quality, and environmentally friendly.
+The response was almost overwhelming, and demand, particularly for the Tesla Model 3 car, skyrocketed.
+The demand has grown so great that wait times for a Tesla Model 3 can be as long as three months or more.
+And by all metrics, the demand for the car doesn’t appear to be slowing down anytime soon.
 Elon Musk revealed the Tesla Cybertruck back in November 2019, and preorders for the vehicle have already eclipsed over one million.
 Needless to say, Tesla needed a solution that allowed for faster vehicle production.

 More Ground to Cover